- CTF loader errors can be frustrating, but it is a solvable issue that you can work your way around.

 Now, reboot your computer and open the Task Manager to check if the ctf.exe is still running in the background.

-Method 3: Disable Touch Keyboard Function.
+Method 3: Disable Touch Keyboard And Handwriting Function

 To disable the Touch Keyboard Function on Windows, follow the steps below.

 Step 1.
 Press the Windows Key + R on your computer to open the Run Command Box.

 Step 2.
 After that, type services.msc on the text field and click OK.

 Step 3.
 Now, find Touch Keyboard and Handwriting Panel Service inside Windows Services and double-click on it.

 Step 4.
 Lastly, on the General tab, ensure that the Startup type is set to Disabled and click OK to save the changes.